bigdatagenomics/adam/docs/source/30_running_example.md

 Once you have data converted to ADAM, you can gather statistics from the ADAM file using [`flagstat`](#flagstat).
-This command will output stats identically to the samtools `flagstat` command, e.g.
+This command will output stats identically to the samtools `flagstat` command.

 ```bash
 $ ./bin/adam-submit flagstat NA12878_chr20.adam